Doctor of Occupational Therapy (Entry-Level)

 - All accepted students must submit copies of current, valid CPR and First Aid certifications prior to the program start date.
 CPR certification must be from the American Heart Association and confirm the Healthcare Provider designation covering the entire lifespan (infant, child, and adult).

 Applicants will be assessed based on these requirements.
 Admission requirements are subject to change.
-Students beginning course work in the fall term of 2019 will be governed by the 2019-2020 academic catalog.
-Other years’ catalogs».

 Entry-level Professional OTD curriculum - This subplan allows students who possess the appropriate prerequisite course work and an undergraduate degree to pursue a 3-year clinical doctorate degree that includes academic, practicum, and fieldwork preparation for professional practice in a variety of OT settings.
-Practicum and fieldwork experiences are offered throughout the Kansas City community, the state of Kansas and, in some cases, in states other than Kansas.
+Capstone and fieldwork experiences are offered throughout the Kansas City community, the state of Kansas and, in some cases, in states other than Kansas.
 Upon completion, students are eligible for the OT certification examination administered by NBCOT.
 Only students who have successfully completed the entire three-year program are eligible for this certification exam, which is required for legal employment as a practicing OT.

 - Cumulative grade-point average (GPA) of at least a 3.0 for all graduate coursework.